pooja-tuteja/pooja-tuteja/README.md

-# Pooja | ETL Developer & Project Leader
+# Pooja | ETL Specialist & Project Leader

 With over 7 years of experience in data engineering and solution delivery, I specialize in designing and optimizing ETL frameworks that translate complex data into actionable insights.
 My work spans healthcare, banking, and pharma domains—where precision, collaboration, and strategic thinking drive every solution I build.